PeernetOfficial/core/README.md

 # Peernet Core

 The core library which is needed for any Peernet application.
 It provides connectivity to the network and all basic functions.
 For details about Peernet see https://peernet.org/.
+For the current technical roadmap and upcoming releases see the [Talk forum](https://talk.peernet.org/discussion/10/technical-roadmap).

-Current version: 0.2 (early alpha)
+Current version: 0.2 (pre alpha 2)

 Current development status: Initial connectivity works.
 DHT functionality is in development.